jwa-lab/platform-docs/docs/tutorial/create-an-item.md

         "attribute": "gold"
     },
     "fulltext": "goose rare gold Golden Goose",
-    "tezos_contract_address": null, // The tokenization information, will be set when the item is tokenized "tezos_block": null
+    "tezos_operation_hash": null // The tokenization operation information, will be set when the tokenization request is sent.
 }
 ```